JauraSeerat/Wonder_Vision_Face_Detection/README.md

 ## Demonstration of face detection project
 -You tube link needs to be included here
+The demo shown here will depict the similarity score between two images.

 ## Applications of our model:
 - We often noticed that apple has apple face id (face recognition) which is being used as privacy protector to preserve the data of an individual: unlock phones